The keto diet revolves around a significant lack of carbohydrates to put the body into ketosis.

 - Water retention

-For these reasons, it’s important to examine the facts before starting a cyclical diet, especially for bodybuilders who need to remain healthy, well-rested, and strong while training and competing.
+For these reasons, it’s important to examine the facts before starting a cyclical diet, especially for bodybuilders who must remain healthy, well-rested, and strong while training and competing.

 So the answer to the question, “Do bodybuilders use keto?”
 Is yes.

-However, they might need to follow a slightly modified version of the diet to make sure they still consume plenty of good carbs on a few days each week, particularly when exercising.
+However, they might need to follow a slightly modified diet to ensure they still consume plenty of good carbs on a few days each week, particularly when exercising.

-If you’re considering a cyclical diet, be sure to do your research and prepare yourself beforehand, such as by getting yourself fat-adapted and practicing the typical keto diet for at least four weeks before.
+If you’re considering a cyclical diet, research and prepare yourself beforehand by getting fat-adapted and practicing the typical keto diet for at least four weeks.

 You may encounter some side effects on a cyclical keto diet, and it’s important to stay hydrated, get plenty of rest, and plan your cheat days well.
 Also, remember not to overindulge during these days; they’re not cheat days; they’re just there to refuel your muscles.